CoinFabrik/scout-soroban-examples/multi-contract-caller/README.md

 3. **Change Storage**.
 Use the function `variable_do_it()` to retrieve the current state and call the `do_it()` function on either the adder or subber contract (based on the flag).

+## Running tests

+To run the unit tests first go into each contract's directory and build the contract with `soroban contract build`.
+Then run the tests with `cargo test` in each directory. `full_test.sh` is provided for convenience, which executes the build and test steps in a correct order.

 ## Security Review

 > :warning: **This Smart Contract is pending to be audited in April 2024.** Use at your own risk.
 Contributions and bug reports are welcome to enhance the security and functionality of this contract.